The Secret Blueprint: How An AP Statistics Student Designs An Experiment That Guarantees Top Scores

 Step 1: Pick a Question That Feels Real

 It has to be something you’re curious about and that can be answered with data.
-Avoid vague topics like “Is exercise good?”
-Instead, ask something like, “Does listening to classical music while studying improve test scores compared to no music?
+Because of that, avoid vague topics like “Is exercise good? ” Instead, ask something like, “Does listening to classical music while studying improve test scores compared to no music?

 Step 2: Formulate a Testable Hypothesis